-1Beginning 2Progressing 3Proficient 4Advanced K and 1st Does not meet district standards Working towards district standards Meets district standards Above district standards 2nd and 3rd Student rarely demonstrates an Student occasionally Student usually demonstrates an Student consistently understanding of the concepts and the application of skills and strategies. demonstrates an understanding of the concepts and the application of skills and strategies. understanding of the concepts and the application of skills and strategies. demonstrates an understanding of the concepts and the application of skills and strategies. --- --- --- ---
+1Beginning 2Progressing 3Proficient 4Advanced K and 1st Does not meet district standards Working towards district standards Meets district standards Above district standards 2nd and 3rd Student rarely demonstrates an understanding of the concepts and the application of skills and strategies.
+Student occasionally demonstrates an understanding of the concepts and the application of skills and strategies.
+Student usually demonstrates an understanding of the concepts and the application of skills and strategies.
+Student consistently demonstrates an understanding of the concepts and the application of skills and strategies.